Giving Animals a Second Chance at Life

 Adopted Shih Tzu, 2025

-"Shih Tzus are cute toy-sized dogs with a long sleek coat, large, dark eyes and a distinctive under-bite.
-Loyal, happy, friendly and affectionate, they are focused on pleasing their owners and are popular amongst older adults and those living in smaller households.
+"Shih Tzus.
 They love to play and will stay playful until old age but need a good level of human or dog contact to keep happy. were incredibly supportive.
 We couldn't imagine our lives without our furry family member!"

 Young woman cuddling with her adopted tabby cat on sofa